ADHD | Kids/Families

 Because a child with ADHD learns differently and struggles with things that non-ADHD children do not, their self-image is especially fragile.
 Your child needs to be clearly informed that just because they have ADHD does not mean that they are not smart or can’t learn.

 Every academic and social achievement will be directly affected by how your child sees him or herself.
 So, it is important to place fostering their self-image high on your list of priorities.

 2. Share with your child that there are many positives to having ADHD.

 Because most of the population does not have an ADHD brain, the more negative characteristics of ADHD tend to get honed in on.
 There are positive attributes of having ADHD as well, but they are often overlooked.
 Reminding your child of these positives from time to time will offer much-needed encouragement.

 Those with ADHD often are very creative, intellectual, and able to think outside the box.
 They also have excellent problem-solving skills.
 Those with ADHD also have an enormous amount of energy to get things done.
 They can even hone in on a project to become super productive.

-3. Visual reminders can help students with ADHD.
+3. Visual reminders can help kids with ADHD.

 Those with ADHD respond well to visual cues.
 Often, what is out of sight is suddenly out of mind.
 In other words, they have to see it to remember to do it.
 When children are working independently, it helps to leave visual reminders so that they can remember what to do.
 The more visual cues you and your child can make physical, the less they will forget.
 Visual cues can also be used to get things done at home.

-4. Students with ADHD can benefit from being paired with a non-ADHD partner.
+4. Kids with ADHD can benefit from being paired with a non-ADHD partner.

 Additudemag.com suggests pairing an ADHD student with classmates or a classroom aid to remind them of homework and classwork instructions.
 This can make a big difference in helping ADHD students understand what needs to be done so they can stay on task.